-At the satellite scale, PMW observations generally have a coarse spatial resolution (more than 10 km x 10 km).
+At the satellite scale, PMW observations generally have a coarse spatial resolution (more than 10 km × 10 km).
 Nevertheless, spatial heterogeneity within PMW pixels becomes a limitation for the development and validation of MSEM because contributions from snow, vegetation and lakes are difficult to decouple.
 Therefore, surface-based radiometers (SBR) are used to better understand and isolate the contribution of snow-covered surfaces.
-However, independently of MSEM used and seasonal snow type, the comparison between simulated TB and SBR observations leads to errors in the order of 10 K (Roy et al., 2013; Montpetit et al., 2013; Derksen et al., 2012; Kontu and Pulliainen, 2010; Lemmetyinen et al., 2010; Lemmetyinen et al., 2015; Durand et al., 2008).
-From SBR measurements, these errors can be explained by 1) MSEM physical simplification (Tedesco and Kim, 2006) and 2) small scale variability and uncertainty in measurements of geophysical parameters.
+However, independently of MSEM used and seasonal snow type, the comparison between simulated T_B and SBR observations leads to errors in the order of 10 K (Roy et al., 2013; Montpetit et al., 2013; Derksen et al., 2012; Kontu and Pulliainen, 2010; Lemmetyinen et al., 2010, 2015a; Durand et al., 2008).
+From SBR measurements, these errors can be explained by (1) MSEM physical simplification (Tedesco and Kim, 2006) and (2) small scale variability and uncertainty in measurements of geophysical parameters.

-Hence, this paper aims to better quantify the relative importance of different geophysical parameters and small-scale spatial variability when simulating microwave TB with the Dense Media Radiative Theory-Multilayer model (DMRT-ML; Picard et al. 2013).
+Hence, this paper aims to better understand and quantify the sources of uncertainty in the Dense Media Radiative Theory-Multilayer model (DMRT-ML; Picard et al., 2013) related to small-scale variability and uncertainty in measurements of geophysical parameters.
 The study is based on a new and unique database including SBR measurements at three microwave frequencies (37, 19 and 10.67 GHz) in boreal and subarctic environments.
 The study assesses a wide range of contributions that could lead to uncertainties in ground-based microwave snow emission modeling: snow grains, snow density, soil roughness, ice lenses (IL) and vegetation.
 More specifically, the objectives of the study are:

-1. Validate the snow emission modeling, including recent improvements accounting for ice lenses (Montpetit et al., 2013) and snow density in the 367-550 kg m-3 range (Dierking et al., 2012).

-2. Evaluate the different contributions to modeling uncertainty (snow grains, snow density, ice lenses, soil and vegetation measurements).
+- Validate the snow emission modeling, including recent improvements accounting for ice lenses (Montpetit et al., 2013) and snow density in the 367-550 kg m-3 range (Dierking et al., 2012). - 2.
+Evaluate the different contributions to modeling uncertainty (snow grains, snow density, ice lenses, soil and vegetation measurements).